North Korea Fires Short-range Ballistic Missile Salvo Ahead Of US Election - UrduPoint

 "On the contrary, cooperation with Moscow appears to enable blatant violations of UN Security Council resolutions."

-On Monday, Robert Wood, US deputy ambassador to the UN, slammed the North's advancing ballistic missile programme and said Russia and China were preventing the UN from holding Pyongyang to account.
+On Monday, Robert Wood, US deputy ambassador to the UN, accused Russia and China of preventing the UN from holding Pyongyang to account.

-Beijing and Moscow "have repeatedly shielded the DPRK, contributing to the normalisation of these tests and emboldening the DPRK to further violate this Council's sanctions and resolutions," he said, referring to the North by its official name.

 Recent Stories